khadijalahy1/school_project_plsql/README.md

-A university project to practice PLSQL
+Stock database management: A university project to practice PLSQL